+SAVING LIVES

+CHANGING LIVES

-Azraq Camp Zaatari Camp Food insecurity disproportionally affects:
+Azraq Camp Zaatari Camp

+Food insecurity disproportionally affects:

-Female-head households
+- Female-head households

-Households in Azrag camp
+- Households in Azrag camp

 Food insecurity in numbers

 63%

-of households are food insecure or vulnerable to food insecurity1
+of households are food insecure or vulnerable to food insecurity

 75,600 individuals

 State of food security

 Increase in insufficient food consumption

-5%

-in 2019

-19% in 2020

-Refugees in camps no longer have better food consumption than refugees living in communities

-Increase in adoption of emergency livelihood coping strategies

-in 2019

-12% in 2020

-Of households send children, mostly boys, under the age of 18 to work

-Of households marry off their children, mostly girls, under the age of 18

-SAVING LIVES CHANGING LIVES

-Increase in adoption of consumption-based coping strategies

-Adults limit their food intake for children to eat

-in 2019

-in 2020

-Increase in debt accumulation to meet household needs

-Households take on debt primarily to address food needs on top of WFP assistance

-2019

-Of households 85% have debt Average household debt 368 IOD

-2020

-Of households 82% have debt

-Average household debt 470 JOD

-Drivers of food insecurity

-Compared to September 2019

-Decreased income due to loss of informal labour opportunities

-Limited household budget to address competing essential needs (food, secondary healthcare, debt repayment, personal hygiene items)

-Increased food expenditure due to moderate price increases for some staple foods (such as bulgur and lentils)

-Loss of supplemental assistance, including suspension of WFP school-feeding

-78% of households reported WFP assistance as their primary source of income

-Decreased market access associated with movement restrictions (lock-down, curfew, and quarantine) Conclusion

-In the wake of the pandemic, refugee households residing in camps experienced a deterioration in their food security.
+19% in 2020 Refugees in camps no longer have better food consumption than refugees living in communities Increase in adoption of emergency livelihood coping strategies 4% in 2019 - 12% in 2020 - Of households send children, mostly boys, 8% under the age of 18 to work - Of households marry off their children, mostly 2% girls, under the age of 18 As indicated by a poor and borderline Food Consumption Score (FCS) and/or harmful livelihood coping.
+As indicated by a poor and borderline Food Consumption Score (FCS).
+Increase in adoption of consumption-based coping strategies Adults limit their food intake for children to eat

+Increase in debt accumulation to meet household needs Households take on debt primarily to address food needs on top of WFP assistance 2019 20 85% Of households have debt 368 JOD Average household debt 4 2020 82% Of households have debt 470 JOD Average household debt Drivers of food insecurity Compared to September 2019 Decreased income due to loss of informal labour opportunities Limited household budget to address competing essential needs (food, secondary healthcare, debt repayment, personal hygiene items) - Increased food expenditure due to moderate price increases for some staple foods (such as bulgur and lentils) - Loss of supplemental assistance, including suspension of WFP school-feeding - WFP 78% of households reported WFP assistance as their primary source of income Decreased market access associated with movement restrictions (lock-down, curfew, and quarantine) Conclusion In the wake of the pandemic, refugee households residing in camps experienced a deterioration in their food security.
 Refugees living in Azraq camp have been particularly affected.
 In both camps, female-headed households showed disproportionally high losses in food consumption as they have less access to informal labour opportunities and loans than their male counterparts.
 Widespread loss of income and assistance as a result of COVID-19 has increased the financial burden of households.
 For instance, school closure resulted in the suspension of school meals, thus forcing households to adopt harmful coping strategies to meet basic needs.
 Qualitative data suggests that households are forced to monetise part of their WFP entitlement to meet essential needs other than food and this comes at the expense of household food security.
 Continued movement restrictions and quarantine / isolation measures in the camps and communities will likely push more refugee households into debt and food insecurity.

-&lt;sup>3 In September 2020, household food expenditure was on average JOD 9 higher per person than the assistance they received from WFP, financed primarily through debt.
+Household Gender and Year High 100% Medium 90% Low 80% Percent of Households 70% 60% 50% 40% 30% 20% 10% 0% 2019 2020 2019 2020 2019 2020 Overall Female Male Consumption-Based Coping Strategy (rCSI) by Head of